 Meetings.
 The Committee will meet at least four times a year, inclusive of joint meetings with other Board committees.
 Other meetings may be called by the Chair as circumstances dictate.
 The Committee Chair or its designee, in consultation with management, as well as the Corporate Secretary, shall establish the agenda for Committee meetings.
 The members of the Committee may ask members of management or others to attend the meeting and provide pertinent information as is necessary.
-The Committee may call executive sessions from which members of management and invited guests of the Committee may be excluded.
-Individual Committee members also may be excluded from executive sessions or portions thereof at which the discussion involves a matter as to which that member has an actual or potential conflict of interest.
-The Committee will meet in executive session at each regular Committee meeting and will determine who will participate in such session.
-The Committee Chair or the Acting Chair, as applicable, will serve as chair for the executive session.
-Members of the Committee may participate in meetings by means of a conference telephone call or other means of communication that allows all participants in the meeting to hear each other.
-However, as provided in the Code of Conduct for OCC Directors, attendance by telephone or videoconference for meetings that are scheduled for in-person attendance is discouraged.
-The Committee shall the responsibilities of the Committee.
+The

-1 Or "Executive Chairman" in the event this role is filled by an Executive Chairman.
+&lt;sup>1 Or "Executive Chairman" in the event this role is filled by an Executive Chairman.